 Online reputation management is the most direct conversion driver in dental marketing, and it receives the least attention until something goes wrong.

-The research is consistent: 94% of patients check online reviews before selecting a healthcare provider.
+The research is consistent: 94% of patients check online reviews before selecting a healthcare provider (Software Advice Healthcare Survey, 2024).
 For dental, this number is arguably higher — the combination of cost, anxiety, and the personal nature of the service means patients are conducting thorough due diligence before they call.
 A practice with a 4.1-star average and 40 reviews will lose patients to a competitor with a 4.7-star average and 80 reviews, even if the clinical quality is identical.

 The foundation of dental reputation management is a systematic review acquisition process.
 This means having a reliable post-appointment touchpoint — a text or email sent within 24 hours of a positive experience — that makes leaving a Google review frictionless for the patient.
 The practices that dominate local pack results are not necessarily the best clinics in the city.
 They are the clinics with the most consistent, most recent, and most actively managed review profiles.